France Frequently Asked Questions

 • One dinner.

 • Wine before dinner at the Chalet (there is no official “happy hour”, but there will be plenty of opportunity to buy your own for this if you so desire!).
+We also will not be offering any alcoholic beverages during the day.

 • Reiki sessions with Caitlin: highly recommended, at additional cost. ($45/30 minutes.)